ikem-krueger/ikem-krueger.github.io/_posts/2024-09-08-fix-virt-manager.md

 (virt-manager:3531745): Gtk-WARNING **: 13:54:46.694: cannot open display:
 ```

-After a lot of research I found the solution.
+After a lot of research I found the problem.

 There seems to be a polkit policy file missing.
 Hence I created one.